alhajee/ckan/doc/sysadmin-guide.rst

 -------------------------------------------------------

-A dataset, organization or group which has been deleted is not permanently removed from CKAN; it is simply marked as 'deleted' and will no longer show up in search, etc. The assigned URL cannot be re-used for a new entity.
+A dataset, organization or group which has been deleted is not permanently removed from FMLD; it is simply marked as 'deleted' and will no longer show up in search, etc. The assigned URL cannot be re-used for a new entity.

 To permanently delete ("purge") an entity: